-In the last couple of weeks the little girl has become very poorly.
+In the last couple of weeks the little girl has deteriorated.

 Her mum said: “She started getting sick.
 I thought it was her teeth but she ended up with a viral infection in her throat.
 Her tonsils were enlarged and had white pus and bubbles on the side where the lymph nodes are.
 The infection went through her whole body,

 “The lump causes an obstruction in her throat.
 She was put on antibiotics through IVF and was that sick that she couldn’t eat and drink and was not crying, just moaning because she was in so much pain.
 She was on IV fluids for five days and then I was given antibiotics for her to take home.